ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-tanzu.md

 ## Considerations for deploying Tanzu on VMware Cloud Foundation standard architecture
 {: #arch-pattern-vcf-tanzu-std-considerations}

-When you design or deploy this architecture pattern, consider the following information:
+When you design or deploy this architecture pattern, not that Tanzu can only be deployed on the VMware Cloud Foundation standard architecture.

-* Tanzu can only be deployed on the VMware Cloud Foundation standard architecture.
+{: important}

 ## Related links
 {: #arch-pattern-vcf-tanzu-std-links}